10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 }
 ```

-By applying box-sizing: border-box, you ensure that padding and border widths are included in the element’s total width and height calculations.
+By applying `box-sizing: border-box`, you ensure that padding and border widths are included in the element’s total width and height calculations.
 This eliminates common layout issues and simplifies sizing calculations, reducing developer frustration and the likelihood of design inconsistencies.

 It is very easy to set up at the beginning of a project and very hard and expensive to fix when the project is live and has hundreds (or in some cases thousands) of pages and many components.